How much is the cost of wisdom teeth removal?

 Wisdom teeth removal without Insurance

 Wisdom teeth removal without insurance costs $250 to $750 per tooth.
 The cost includes local anesthesia and follows visits.
-The patient can expect to pay about $1,600 for four wisdom teeth extraction.
+The patient can expect to pay starting at $1,600 for four wisdom teeth extraction.
 The cost depends on the nature of the surgical procedure removal.
 Intravenous (IV) sedation is available with any single tooth and multiple wisdom teeth removals.